 Wilderness Permit Reservations

-Reservations are available up to 24 weeks (168 days) in advance when the wilderness permit reservation office is open (late November through September).
+Reservations are available up to 24 weeks (168 days) in advance when the wilderness permit reservation office is open (typically, late November through September; this year, the reservation office will reopen on December 1, 2014).

 Note: Due to high demand, approximately 70% of all John Muir Trail through-hike permit applications are denied.